Konamiman/M80dotNet/README.md

 where `<original program command line>` is the command line you want to pass to the original application, and `<wrapper command line>` are optional extra switches implemented for this project as described below.
 Example: `M80 -w ~/MyProject -8 =FILE`.

-For the portable version you'll need to use the `dotnet` tool (part of the .NET Core runtime) to run the applications from the `.dll` files (so `dotnet M80.dll|L80.dll|LIB80.dll ...`), other than that it works the same way as the platform-specific versions.
+For the portable version you'll need to use the `dotnet` tool (part of the .NET Core Runtime) to run the applications from the `.dll` files (so `dotnet M80.dll|L80.dll|LIB80.dll ...`), other than that it works the same way as the platform-specific versions.

 ## Command line arguments